TrevorM1738/Chicago-Car-Crash-Analysis-/README.md

 ![](https://github.com/TrevorM1738/Chicago-Car-Crash-Analysis-/blob/main/picture/rename.png)

-weather doe not have much of an imact as to when crashe happen
+weather does not have much of an imact as to when crashe happen

 ![](https://github.com/TrevorM1738/Chicago-Car-Crash-Analysis-/blob/main/picture/chrash%20hour.png)